 §86.1826-01.
 (April 28, 2014) [No change.]

-A small volume manufacturer, as defined in section 1900, title 13, CCR, may request to certify evaporative/refueling families using assigned DFs.
+A small volume manufacturer, as defined in section 1900, title 13, CCR, may request to certify evaporative/refueling families using assigned DFs following the process in subsection III.G.4.

-Assigned DFs shall be used only where specific evaporative durability data do not exist.
+The Executive Officer shall approve a small volume manufacturer’s request to use assigned DFs only where specific evaporative durability data do not exist.
 Assigned DFs shall be used in lieu of data from durability vehicle(s) only when a manufacturer demonstrates that it has control over design specifications, can provide development data, has in-house testing capabilities including accelerated aging of components/systems, and has evaluation criteria to ensure emission control system (ECS) durability for the vehicle’s useful life.
 The applying manufacturer must demonstrate that evaporative emission control system(s) developed or adapted for the particular vehicle will be durable and comply with the applicable emission standards for the vehicle’s useful life.
-In evaluating any information provided, all relevant test data and design factors shall be considered, including but not limited to: canister nominal working capacity and location, purge strategy, method of purge control, fuel tank capacity, variables affecting fuel temperature (use of fuel return, material, shape of fuel tank, distance of fuel tank from road surface and distance from exhaust pipe, total underbody airflow), fuel and vapor hose materials, use of sensors and auxiliary control devices, technical comparison to an evaporative emission control system and the durability of any evaporative emission control system components that may have been used in other vehicle applications.
+In evaluating any information provided, all relevant test data and design factors shall be considered, such as: canister nominal working capacity and location, purge strategy, method of purge control, fuel tank capacity, variables affecting fuel temperature (use of fuel return, material, shape of fuel tank, distance of fuel tank from road surface and distance from exhaust pipe, total underbody airflow), fuel and vapor hose materials, use of sensors and auxiliary control devices, technical comparison to an evaporative emission control system and the durability of any evaporative emission control system components that may have been used in other vehicle applications.
 The assigned DFs shall be applied only to entire evaporative/refueling families.

 If emission control parts from other certified vehicles are utilized, then parameter comparisons of the above data must also be provided including part numbers where applicable.
 Evaporative emission control durability may include special in-house specifications.

 The criteria for evaluating assigned DFs for evaporative/refueling families are the same as those for exhaust families.
 However, in determining evaporative/refueling family DFs these test procedures require that an evaporative family DF be determined by averaging DFs obtained from durability vehicle testing and from bench testing.
-Therefore, if a manufacturer meets the criteria as specified above, the Executive Officer may grant assigned DFs for either (or both) the durability vehicle DF or the bench DF.
+Therefore, if a manufacturer meets the criteria as specified in this section 3, the Executive Officer may grant assigned DFs for either (or both) the durability vehicle DF or the bench DF.
+The process outlined in III.G.4 shall apply to this step.

 The use of assigned DFs for bench test requirements does not depend upon the small volume manufacturer maximum sales limit (as defined in section 1900(b), title 13, CCR) and is applicable only to evaporative emission control systems which are similar to those used by the manufacturer for 1998 or later model-year vehicles and where an evaporative DF was determined.